Get Outside

 Michiganders have a deep appreciation for the great outdoors, and the COVID-19 pandemic further motivated the pursuit for outdoor recreation opportunities across the state.
 Through initiatives like the Michigan Department of Natural Resources (MDNR) “Michigan outdoors are here for you” people were encouraged to “spend time outdoors – whether in your backyard, on your balcony or in big, open spaces” to boost one’s “mind, body, and spirit.”

 According to the U.S. Bureau of Economic Analysis (BEA), the outdoor recreation economy has grown 7.5 percent with outdoor recreation employment up 7.4 percent and wages up 9.1 percent as a result of the pandemic.
-Closer to home, the 2022 (BEA) outdoor recreation report shows outdoor recreation contributed more than $12 billion to Michigan’s economy, supported 119,000 jobs, and generated $5.5 billion in wages.
+Closer to home, the 2022 BEA outdoor recreation report shows outdoor recreation contributed more than $12 billion to Michigan’s economy, supported 119,000 jobs, and generated $5.5 billion in wages.

 The pandemic boom in outdoor recreation grew quickly, especially in Michigan’s most popular tourism destinations.